I think my baby might have a tongue tie?...

 *Baby will be wrapped securely in a large muslin or a blanket

-*One parent will be requested to steady the babies head
+*A parent or family/friend present will be requested to steady the babies head

 *I will lift babies tongue with index finger and a small incision through the frenulum with sterile scissors will be performed to release the restriction